AbraWalker/capstone-project/README.md

 - Difficulty Rating out of 1-5 stars.
 ### Delete Reviews
 As mentioned in the user stories, users must have the ability to delete any posts they have made.
 There is also a check in place to ensure users can only delete their own posts.
 Admins have the ability to delete any post via the admin panel.
+### Site Feedback
+When a user interacts with a feature of the site, they are provided with feedback.
+This is displayed when logging in and out and attempting to delete posts.
 ### Rating System
 As a way to quantify reviews, I have added three rating systems to each review.
 These ratings could be used to order the review display.
 As a future feature, I want to add a vote system similar to Reddit's upvoting or Stack Overflow's forum votes, so users can see which users provide consistently well-received reviews, or which reviews they can trust.